a2gov/clarityio/README.md

 ### Initialize API connection

-You can find your API key and org on your Clarity.io user profile.
+Find your API key and org in your Clarity.io user profile.
+Log in at https://dashboard.clarity.io, then click the person icon on the top-right corner.

+Use these values to initialize a connection:

 ```python
 import clarityio